georules/adblock-detect/README.md

 Contributing
 ---------
-Please send pull requests to https://github.com/georules/adblock-detect I am open to suggestions!
++ Please send pull requests to https://github.com/georules/adblock-detect
++ I am open to suggestions on any aspect of the project!